 Oahu, where more than 92 percent of food is imported to support demand, has seen a rise in small farms to help meet the demand in a sustainable way.
-One example of this MA’O Organic Farms, which has a youth program for teaching agricultural sustainability and practices (you can take a tour of the farm with Hawaii Forest to Trail).
+One example of this MA’O Organic Farms, which has a youth program for teaching agricultural sustainability and practices (you can take a tour of the farm with Hawaii Forest and Trail).
 Other companies, like Ko Hana Distillers, converted a sugar cane plantation into a rum distillery.
-And ranches, like Gunstock Rank, offer a tree planting tour in addition to horseback riding tours, which helps restore native tree species on plots of farm land.
+And ranches, like Gunstock Ranch, offer a tree planting tour in addition to horseback riding tours, which helps restore native tree species on plots of farmland.

 The tourism industry is doing its part, too, by promoting agritourism activities, participating in carbon offset programs, and distributing reef-safe sunscreen.
 Additionally, island habitats are given time to heal after natural disasters, as seen with the recovery efforts after the volcanic eruption on the Big Island, or with road closures on the North Shore of Kauai after damaging floods and landslides.

 With this mindset of sustainability and protection, Hawaii looks to be committed to curbing the effects of overtourism for future generations.